ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### The backward view

-The forward view is not practical
-- it requires knowledge of the future!

 The backward view approximates the forward view
+- forward view is not practical (requires knowledge of the future)

 It requires an additional variable in our agents memory
 - **eligibility trace $e_{t}(s)$**